mathnet/mathnet-numerics/docs/content/Euclid.md

 #### Remainder

-The **remainder** is the amount left over after performing the devision of a dividend by a divisor, $\frac{dividend}{divisor}$, which do not divide evenly, that is, where the result of the division cannot be expressed as an integer.
+The **remainder** is the amount left over after performing the division of a dividend by a divisor, $\frac{dividend}{divisor}$, which do not divide evenly, that is, where the result of the division cannot be expressed as an integer.
 It is thus natural that the **remainder has the sign of the dividend**.